 This website supports practitioners working on making post-adoption contact plans and supporting birth relatives and adopters through contact planning for their child.

 The website covers the following topics:

-For each topic you will find a mixture of research briefings, practice guides, presentations, exercises and practical tools for working with families.
+For each topic you will find a mixture of research briefings, practice guides, presentations, exercises, links to relevant research and practical tools for working with families.

 A number of case studies and film clips of interviews with children and their families are included that can be used across the topics for training and learning.
 They can also be useful as standalone resources for individual or team learning.

 Resources can be used in the training and supervision of social workers and contact supervisors as well as in training adopters.